AnkerMax/AssetGuard/README.md

 # AssetGuard

-AssetGuard is a Python CLI tool that checks whether Assets referenced in reStructuredText (`.rst`) files match the surrounding document context.
+AssetGuard is a Python CLI tool that checks whether `assets` referenced in reStructuredText (`.rst`) files match the surrounding document context.

-It extracts asset references, resolves local asset paths, sends the RST content plus attached assets to a multimodal AI API, and writes structured evaluation results to text and JSON files containing only `failed` and `partial` verdict results.
+It extracts asset references, resolves local asset paths, sends the RST content plus attached `assets` to a multimodal AI API, and writes structured evaluation results to text and JSON files containing only `failed` and `partial` verdict results.

 ## Quick start